The basics to run Paged.js

 - a web browser to see the magic in the screen.

-You can use the hosted version of the script on unpkg.com by copying the line of code below in the
+If you prefer, ou can use the hosted version of the script on unpkg.com/pagedjs by copying the line of code below in the

 Paged.js will manipulate the DOM so the browser can understand the css rules you wrote.
 On screen, pages will be shown from top to bottom on the left side of the page.
 To have a better understanding of what’s happening on the page, we made a small CSS file call interface that defines the layout to show your book on screen.
 Since we’re using

 @media screen, page borders and shadow won’t appear on paper when printed.
-You can download this CSS file: interface-01.1 and link it to your document in the
+To download the file of the interface go to the repo on gitlab, download the

 Generate your first PDF from the browser